Aditi-Raut/Memories-App/README.md

 # Memories-App
 This a simple CRUD application called Kioku.
 This app can be used as a diary or notes app.
-A user can sigh up and login and store their information
+A user can sign up and login and store their information

 # Technologies Used
 1. Android Studio